Buyers Guide: Capacity Planning Tool Checklist

 Go deeper into each factor to determine which ones matter most to you.
 You’ll find out what's important for each factor.
 And you’ll learn what sets a positive score apart from a negative score.

 This is fairly self-explanatory—but nevertheless important.
 After all, it doesn’t matter how accurate your prediction for tomorrow is if it will take all of today to make.

-A performance monitoring tool doesn’t allow you to make future predictions.
+A performance monitoring tool provides current and historical reporting but doesn’t allow you to make future predictions.
 So it doesn’t even qualify for this factor.

-Simulation modeling is time- and resource-intensive.
-So, it should be used sparingly in the capacity planning process.
+Simulation modeling takes time- and is resource-intensive.
+So, it should be used strategically in the capacity planning process.

-The other four types—trending, additive resource allocation, analytic modeling (without automation), and automated analytic modeling)—are quick to use.
+The other four types—trending, additive resource allocation, analytic modeling (without automation), and automated analytic modeling)—are quicker to use.

 2. Capacity Planning Accuracy

 Capacity planning means nothing if it isn’t accurate.